cmnemoi/emush_rag_chatbot_poc/README.md

 To get more accurate answers, you need more indexed data.

-For this, use [Mush Wikis Scraper](https://github.com/cmnemoi/mush_wikis_scraper) to download all knowledge base of the commmunity : `uvx --from mush-wikis-scraper mush-wiki-scrap --format text > emush_rag_chatbot/data/data.json`
+For this, use [Mush Wikis Scraper](https://github.com/cmnemoi/mush_wikis_scraper) to download all knowledge base of the commmunity : `uvx --from mush-wikis-scraper mush-wikis-scrap --format text > emush_rag_chatbot/data/data.json`

 Then index the data in vector store with: `make index-documents`